 It sounds clichéd, but so far it’s the people.
 It’s clear that everyone is enthusiastic and dedicated to what they do.

 Why did you choose your current career path?

-What project are you currently working on and what does it involve?
+What projects are you currently working on and what do they involve?